cargomail-org/grip/README.md

 ## Introduction

 With the growing popularity of communication systems, there is a need for an interoperable standard that specifies how to issue and convey information about the user from one service to another across security domain boundaries.
-Sometimes the final destination is not known at the time of identity information issuance, and that is where the relaying mechanism comes into play.
+Sometimes the final destination is not known at the time of identity information issuance, and that is where the relaying and resharing mechanism comes into play.

 ## GRIP Acronyms